 Arduino Sleep Modes and How to use them to Save the Power

 Power consumption is a critical issue for a device running continuously for a long time without being turned off.
-So to overcome this problem almost every controller comes with a sleep mode, which help developers to design electronic gadgets for optimal power consumption.
-Sleep mode puts the device in power saving mode by turning off the unused module.
+So to overcome this problem, almost every controller comes with an Arduino sleep mode, which helps developers to design electronic gadgets for optimal power consumption.
+Sleep mode puts the device in power-saving mode by turning off the unused module.
+Whether you're building a weather station, IoT sensor, or remote monitoring system, understanding Arduino low power sleep techniques is essential for optimal performance.
+This comprehensive guide covers Arduino sleep mode programming, Arduino sleep mode power consumption measurements, and practical implementation for Arduino UNO, Nano, and Pro Mini.
+We'll demonstrate how to implement Arduino sleep and wake up functionality while measuring actual power savings using real-world testing.

-Earlier we have explained Deep-sleep mode in ESP8266 for Power Saving.
-Today we will learn about Arduino Sleep Modes and demonstrate power consumption by using Ammeter.
-An Arduino Sleep mode is also referred as Arduino Power Save mode or Arduino Standby Mode
+Earlier, we explained the Deep-sleep mode in ESP8266 for Power Saving.
+Today, we will learn about Arduino Sleep Modes and demonstrate power consumption by using an Ammeter.
+An Arduino Sleep mode is also referred to as Arduino Power Save mode or Arduino Standby Mode

-Sleep Modes allow the user to stop or turn off the unused modules in the Microcontroller which significantly reduce the power consumption.
-Arduino UNO, Arduino Nano and Pro-mini comes with ATmega328P and it has a Brown-out Detector (BOD) which monitors the supply voltage at the time of sleep mode.
+Arduino sleep modes allow the user to stop or turn off the unused modules in the Microcontroller, which significantly reduces the power consumption.
+Arduino UNO, Arduino Nano and Pro-mini come with ATmega328P, and it has a Brown-out Detector (BOD) which monitors the supply voltage at the time of sleep mode.
+Implementing Arduino UNO low power mode is crucial for battery-powered applications.

 There are six sleep modes in ATmega328P:

-For entering into any of the sleep mode we need to enable the sleep bit in the Sleep Mode Control Register (SMCR.SE).
+To enter any of the sleep modes, we need to enable the sleep bit in the Sleep Mode Control Register (SMCR.SE).
 Then the sleep mode select bits select the sleep mode among Idle, ADC noise reduction, Power-Down, Power-Save, Standby and External Standby.

-An internal or external Arduino interrupts or a Reset can wake up the Arduino from the sleep mode.
+An internal or external Arduino interrupt or a Reset can wake up the Arduino from the sleep mode.

-For entering into the Idle sleep mode, write the SM[2,0] bits of the controller ‘000’.
-This mode stops the CPU but allow the SPI, 2-wire serial interface, USART, Watchdog, counters, analog comparator to operate.
+For entering into the Idle Arduino low power sleep, write the SM[2,0] bits of the controller ‘000’.
+This mode stops the CPU but allows the SPI, 2-wire serial interface, USART, Watchdog, counters, analog comparator to operate.
 Idle mode basically stops the CLKCPU and CLKFLASH.
-Arduino can be waked up any time by using external or internal interrupt.
+Arduino can be woken up at any time by using an external or internal interrupt.

 Arduino Code for Idle Sleep Mode: